Zhu Xicai

-Zhu Xicai (朱希彩) (died 772), formally the Prince of Gaomi (高密王), was a general of the Chinese dynasty Tang Dynasty.
-He initially served under Li Huaixian, the military governor (Jiedushi) of Lulong Circuit (盧龍, headquartered in modern Beijing), which Li Huaixian governed in de facto independence from the imperial government.
+Zhu Xicai (朱希彩) (died 772), formally the Prince of Gaomi (高密王), was a general of the Chinese Tang dynasty.
+He initially served under Li Huaixian, the military governor (jiedushi) of Lulong Circuit (盧龍, headquartered in modern Beijing), which Li Huaixian governed in de facto independence from the imperial government.
 In 768, he, along with fellow officers Zhu Ci and Zhu Tao (Zhu Ci's brother), killed Li Huaixian and took over control of the circuit.
 In 772, he was himself killed and replaced by Zhu Ci.

 Background

 Little is known about Zhu Xicai's background, and it is not known when he was born.
-According to the Tang Dynasty historian Ping Zhimei (平致美), whose Jimen Jiluan (薊門紀亂) is no longer extant but is often cited in other works, he served under Shi Chaoyi, the final emperor of the state of Yan during the An Shi Rebellion against Tang Dynasty rule, and, after Shi Chaoyi had become emperor after assassinating his father Shi Siming in 761, the Yan general remaining at the major city of Fanyang (范陽, in modern Beijing) went through major bloody infighting, at the end of which Li Huaixian emerged the victor.
+According to the Tang dynasty historian Ping Zhimei (平致美), whose Jimen Jiluan (薊門紀亂) is no longer extant but is often cited in other works, he served under Shi Chaoyi, the final emperor of the state of Yan during the An Shi Rebellion against Tang dynasty rule, and, after Shi Chaoyi had become emperor after assassinating his father Shi Siming in 761, the Yan general remaining at the major city of Fanyang (范陽, in modern Beijing) went through major bloody infighting, at the end of which Li Huaixian emerged the victor.
 Zhu Xicai was then serving under Li, and he remained at Fanyang to continue to serve under Li after the disturbance.
 After Li submitted to Emperor Daizong of Tang in 763 and turned against Shi Chaoyi (leading to Shi Chaoyi's committing suicide, ending Yan), Zhu continued to serve under Li.